 GENDER SEPARATION: I will follow faithfully any rules or policies about the division of boys and girls by gender.

 SEXUAL ACTIVITY: I will not engage in intimate or sexual activity with other students or community members while at camp.
 This includes male/female, male/male, and female/female intimate/sexual activity.
 Failure to abide by this provision will result in immediate dismissal at the parent/guardian’s expense.

 Failure to abide by any of these provisions may result in immediate dismissal from camp at the parent/guardian’s expense.

 - What is the purpose of the mentoring program:

-- Yleana is committed to making sure all our children have one-on-one college access resources.
-While we unfortunately are not endowed to provide a college counselor to each student, we use mentors to make sure each child gets the high-touch help, as much as possible.
+- Yleana is committed to making sure all our students have one-on-one college access resources.
+While we unfortunately are not endowed to provide a college counselor to each student, we use mentors to make sure each child gets the high-touch help, as much as possible

 - HOWEVER: The mentor is not a trained college access person; we unfortunately do not have access to an unlimited number of those!
-The mentor will do his/her/their level best with the resources s/he/they has, but a trained college access person should still, wherever possible, be part of the student’s process – eg. the mentor and mentee write the essay together, but a college access professional looks over it and has the last word.
+Our mentors will do their level best with the resources they have, but a trained college access person should still, wherever possible, be part of the student’s process – eg. the mentor and mentee write the essay together, but a college access professional looks over it and has the last word

 - Who are our mentors?

 - Our mentoring program is staffed largely by Yleana alums, many of whom have just gone through the college access process themselves as low-SES students, so while they are frequently enthusiastic, they can be imperfect OR can be overwhelmed themselves by college.
 We are also lucky enough to have summer staff mentors, but they are also college students and can become overwhelmed by college.